freedomotic/fd-developer-manual/docs/source/getting-started/hello-world.rst

 ========================

 Here you'll learn how to add features starting from the **hello-world** plugin.
-This plugin is made of some boilerplate java code that you can use as base to create your own plugin.
+This plugin is made of some boilerplate Java code that you can use as base to create your own plugin.

-Open the **freedomotic** maven project with your favourite IDE and compile it if not already done.
-This will build a set of modules;
+Open the **freedomotic** maven project with your favourite IDE and compile it, if not already done.
+This will build a set of modules.
-remember the **freedomotic-core** module is the Freedomotic runtime, start it from your IDE to have it running.
+Remember, the **freedomotic-core** module is the Freedomotic runtime, start it from your IDE to have it running.

 Now open the **hello-world** module in your IDE and compile it.
-It will be automatically installed into the **freedomotic-core**.
+It will be automatically installed to the **freedomotic-core**.

 Get familiar with Freedomotic
 #############################

-Here are some simple changes you can do with the plugin "`hello-world <https://github.com/freedomotic/freedomotic/tree/master/plugins/devices/hello-world>`__".
+Here are some simple changes you can make with the plugin "`hello-world <https://github.com/freedomotic/freedomotic/tree/master/plugins/devices/hello-world>`__".

 Write a message to the GUI using a Freedomotic event
 ----------------------------------------------------

-in ``onRun()`` method of your plugin write:
+In the ``onRun()`` method of your plugin, write:

 .. code:: java